WorldHealthOrganization/godataR/README.md

 reference_data <- godataR::get_reference_data(url=url, username=username, password=password)
 ```

+## Handling versioning across Go.Data releases
+There were significant changes to most API endpoints at the release of V38.1, in order to increase performance during export and in-app visualization.

+This applies across cases, contacts, contacts of contacts, lab results, relationships, followups, events and clusters.

+For these functions, we have 2 versions labelled 1 and 2 accordingly (i.e. `get_cases()` vs. `get_cases2()`.

+We recommend upgrading to the latest Go.Data version and utilizing ***version 2*** if possible.
+The function `check_godata_version()` spits out errors if you are utilizing the wrong version of the function.

 ## API documentation
 Go.Data is running on [LoopBack](https://loopback.io/doc/index.html).
 You can access the self-documenting description of all available API methods in using Loopback Explorer by adding `/explorer` to the end of any Go.Data URL.